bgebhardt/foundry-vtt-luck-system/README.md

 # Luck System
-A Foundry VTT version 13 module for the **new** default D&D 5e sheet that replaces the Inspiration system with Luck Points.
+A Foundry VTT module for the D&D 5e sheet that replaces the Inspiration system with Luck Points.
 Based on the Tales of the Valiant ruleset (and intended for 5e 2014 rules), it deactivates the Inspiration button and converts it to a player-spendable Luck Point tracker.

+**Compatible with:** Foundry VTT V12+ and D&D 5e System v3.3.1+

 Luck Point Mechanics: